Poshwosh/Kanan-plus-Prime/README.md

 - Boss key, Room key, and Treasure key are bigger.
 (Source: Tiara)
 - Theatre Mission curtain removal.
 (Source: Unknown)
 - Shadow Mission walls removal.
 (Source: Unknown)

+## Disclaimer
+Please do not link this fork to MabiMods.net, or refer kanan master issues here, all of these scripts are NOT permitted in either of those locations.